sethagee/minima/_posts/2023-02-4-deep-work-quick-start-guide.md

 #### Free form time intervals

 This option may be used on time sensitive or critical tasks.
-The idea here is to start a timer, and keep it running for as long as necessary to complete the task.
+The idea here is to start a timer and keep it running for as long as necessary to complete the task.
 The key is that no breaks are to be taken until the task is complete.
 This type of Deep Work block is best suited for situations where the task must be completed as soon as possible.

 ## Planning Deep Work in your day, week, and beyond

-Planning on multiple scales will help with your personal implementation of Deep Work.
+Planning on multiple scales has been invaluable in my implementation of Deep Work.
 If I know what my projects, goals, and requirements are for this quarter, I can use that to plan out what is done on a weekly basis.
 Once I have my week planned, each day can be divided into blocks of time that are put toward a specific goal.
 Quarterly, weekly, and daily planning keeps you on track and lets you properly assign your time during the day to whatever tasks are important to meet your goals.

 Although I will not go over quarterly or weekly planning in this article, I will give a brief overview of my own daily planning routine that can be easily integrated into your work day: